Key takeaways

 As a founder, what is the minimum viable security stack to protect books, tax, and payroll in the first ninety days

 Start with multi factor authentication on every finance tool, enforce role based access control and least privilege, move documents into a managed repository with retention, enable automated backups with restore tests, and turn on centralized logging or a lightweight SIEM for anomaly alerts.
-Add quarterly training focused on phishing and invoice fraud.
+Add quarterly training focused on phishing (including AI enhanced phishing) and invoice fraud.
+In 2026, also enable AI driven anomaly detection on bank feeds and AP workflows for real time flagging of duplicates and off cycle payments (2026 update).
 An AI enabled service like AI Accountant can centralize workflows quickly while you layer these controls.

 How does a CA managed service like AI Accountant separate initiator and approver roles for payments